Septic Betterment Loan Program (CURRENTLY PAUSED - Contact Karen Byrne for more information)

 The Town of Concord is currently able to offer Septic Betterment Loans of up to $30,000 to help offset some of the costs associated with the replacement of a failed on-site sewage disposal system.
 These loans are offered at a 2% interest rate, to be paid back over 10 years; the loan is secured as a betterment assessment against the property.
 During unsettled economic times, the Town is fortunate to be able to offer this type of financial assistance to its residents and encourages them to take advantage of the program.
-For an informational packet and application please contact the Health Department at 978-318-3275.
+For an informational packet and application please contact Karen Byrne in the Health Department at 978-318-3275 or see the listing of documents below.

 Title 5 Building Reviews